 When it comes to energy, new technologies can upend the status quo almost overnight, surprising everyone.
 And just as the shale revolution, unleashed by fracking, has largely triggered the current oil upheaval, so progress in improving batteries could roil geopolitics and business in major ways.

 U.S. President Barack Obama and Indian President Narendra Modi made this joint statement on January 26, 2015.
 They discussed clean energy and climate change, civil nuclear cooperation, and defense and economic cooperation.
 Both administrations also discussed their visions to strengthen ties in the Asia-Pacific region.
+Defense secretaries from both countires met in June 2015 and released the U.S.-India Defense Framework.

 In the immediate aftermath of World War II, the U.S. naval aviator Thomas Moorer questioned Takeo Kurita, a former vice admiral of the Imperial Japanese Navy, as part of the U.S. military's postwar interrogation of Japanese commanders.
 Kurita told Moorer that one of the most significant reversals of fortune Japan had suffered during the war was the loss of fuel supplies.